gajabaar/gajabaar/index.markdown

 Workload will be adjusted as per feedback from the participant group.

 __Q.
 Is it remote or on-site?__
-It's remote until the pandemic is under control.
+It's remote-first.
+We have set up the program and the infrastructure such that everything can be done remotely.
 You might be meeting with some mentors in person for tea/coffee depending on their summer location.

 __Q.
 Is there a catch?__
 No.